When technology collapses- a personal story.

 Response to N.Y.Times "The Stone."
 Notes on Pop Cosmology and it's consequences

-Medicare and the AHA will fail without a change is societal values, as my essay on an ethicist's response to a rather shocking poll of doctors describes.
+Medicare and the ACA, Obamacare, will fail without a change is societal values, as this essay based on a rather shocking poll of doctors describes.
 Comments include first person experiences of several physicians.

 On returning from a local band concert, I initiated an exchange with the music director.
 It's about the "war on Christmas"